 Your circumstances must have impacted you to the extent that you were unable to complete the subject requirements and must have occurred or worsened on or after the census date.

-All of the above criteria must be met in order for failed and withdrawn subjects to not count as a fail toward your completion rate.
+All of the above criteria must be met in order for failed and withdrawn subjects to not count towards your SLE.

-Examples of circumstances that may make it impractical for you to complete a subject for completion rate purposes include:
+Examples of circumstances that may make it impractical for you to complete a subject include: